 The key element of the project is high-temperature superconductors (HTS) based on the ceramic compound YBaCuO.
-When cooled to -180°C, this material completely loses electrical resistance, making it ideal for creating magnetic fields that keep the vehicle in a "suspended" state.
+When cooled to ‒180°C, this material completely loses electrical resistance, making it ideal for creating magnetic fields that hold the vehicle in a "suspended" state.

-As a superconductor, we use the ceramic compound YBaCuO, which completely loses electrical resistance when cooled to -180 degrees Celsius; current flows through it like a liquid (for example, an iron plate becomes hotter with increased resistance).
+As a superconductor, we use the ceramic compound YBaCuO, which, when cooled to ‒180 degrees Celsius, completely loses electrical resistance; current flows through it like a liquid (for example, an iron plate becomes hotter with increasing resistance).
 During the cooling of the superconductor above the magnetic field, a certain relationship is established, as if this ceramic remembers the lines of force and moves along them.

 While Russia depends on Chinese supplies of YBaCuO, scientists are considering establishing their own production in Chelyabinsk, where all the necessary components are available.